amiraine/pacific-trek/README.md

 5. For a live development server with hot-module replacement, run `npm start` in your terminal.

 ### <a name="log"></a> Project Log
-7/13/17 13:30pm working on setting up a firebase, made JSON for project directory
+7/13/17 2:00pm working on setting up a firebase, made JSON for project directory 7/13/17 2:40pm still configuring firebase

 ### <a name="credit"></a> Credits and licenses
 ##### This project was developed as a capstone for Epicodus by Ami Cooper